zapier/zapier-platform-cli/README.md

 ## Tutorial

 Welcome to the Zapier Platform!
-In this tutorial, we'll walk you through the process of building, testing, and deploying an app to Zapier.
+In this tutorial, we'll walk you through the process of building, testing, and pushing an app to Zapier.

 ### Installing the CLI